 I remember we sold one of Ibanez AF55 back in the day and I played a short jazzy (full version) solo on it.
 Let’s hear the guitar in action first, below.
 There have been some negative comments on how we set it up and played for the video.

 Some people told us that we needed to remove the foam protector placed under the wooden bridge, so it would resonate much better.
 But we had to just test the guitar both in terms of functionality and cosmetics and were not able to alter any parts, even the foam protector.

-According to Ibanez’s website, it features a maple body (top + back and sides), Artcore AF Mahogany set-in neck, bound rosewood fretboard with dot inlays.
-It also has 20 medium frets with an ART-ST model bridge and VT06 tailpiece.
+Old information: According to Ibanez’s website, it features a maple body (top + back and sides), Artcore AF Mahogany set-in neck, and bound rosewood fretboard with dot inlays.
+It also has 20 medium frets with an ART-ST model bridge and a VT06 tailpiece.

 And finally, the factory string gauge is 10-46 but not sure about the brand!

 I must say, I fell in love with the guitar due to its warm tones, easy playability and beautiful satin finish.
-It felt like it’s just wood resonating and producing warm, fat sounds.
+It felt like it was just wood resonating and producing warm, fat sounds.

-Also, out of the box intonation and set up was really top-notch which is surprising with entry-level guitars.
+Also, out-of-the-box intonation and set-up were really top-notch which is surprising with entry-level guitars.
 Also, as hollow bodies tend to have full, thick bodies just like acoustic guitars it’s always more difficult to control the instrument, but with Ibanez Artcore AF55 the body is not that thick, so very very easy to control.

 I would definitely recommend Ibanez Artcore AF55 to anyone who is after a very affordable hollow-body guitar.
 It was so much fun to play and it played very well both unplugged and plugged in!

 Hope you have enjoyed this short article on one of the best value-for-money hollow-body guitars around!
 Thanks for visiting my blog and supporting me so far!
 I will hopefully see you in the next review here!